 "The Alcotts lived here?
 But I thought they lived at the Orchard?"
 He acted for a moment as if he were really confused, and then he broke into a smile.
+It was a question I got daily.
 "You did a tour today?
 How'd it go?"